anttu/react-playground/README.md

-Shreddit - Kitchen sink with ES6, ReactJS, Axios
+Shreddit - Kitchen sink with ES6 and ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).